Callme2YC/Caf-Anima-Matris-Project/Chatbots/Washed Fermentation Chatbot/README.md

 The chatbot interacts with users to input relevant data and predict the SCA score based on the trained model.

 ### 1. Loading the Necessary Libraries
-The chatbot script should include the following code:

 ```python
 import pandas as pd